Patient education: Factors that modify breast cancer risk in women (Beyond the Basics)

-Alcohol — There appears to be a significant relationship between alcohol consumption and an increased risk of breast cancer, which begins with alcohol intake as low as three drinks per week.
+Alcohol — There is a significant relationship between alcohol consumption and an increased risk of breast cancer, which begins with alcohol intake as low as three drinks per week.
 The risk appears to increase with greater alcohol consumption and additive with the use of menopausal hormone therapy.
 There does not appear to be a difference by type of alcohol (wine versus beer versus liquor).

 Dietary pattern — Some studies have shown that high consumption of a diet composed predominantly of fruits and vegetables resulted in a lower risk of breast cancer.
-There was no influence on the risk of breast cancer among women who reported a high intake of red/processed meats, refined grains, sweets, and high-fat dairy.
+There was no influence on the risk of breast cancer among women who reported a high intake of refined grains, sweets, and high-fat dairy.

 Dietary fat intake — An association between high intake of dietary fat and breast cancer has been seen in some studies, although the overall effect appears small.

 Consumption of red meat — Eating more than five servings of red meat per week may be associated with an increased risk of hormone-positive premenopausal breast cancer.